ShardulAjayPatil/ShardulAjayPatil/README.md

 ## Summary

-Dedicated Insights-Driven Analyst with over 1.5 years of specialized expertise in Consumer Banking Analytics, supplemented by additional experience as a research scholar and assistant engineer.
+Dedicated Insights-Driven Analyst with over 1.5 years of specialized expertise in Consumer Banking Analytics.
 Proficient in developing visually compelling dashboards using Power BI and Tableau to convey data-driven insights effectively.
-Skilled in utilizing analytical tools such as SAS, SQL, Python, and Excel to derive actionable intelligence.
+Skilled in utilizing analytical tools such as SQL, Python, and Excel to derive actionable intelligence.
 Experienced in automating reporting processes, mentoring colleagues, and delivering ad-hoc intelligence to facilitate informed decision-making.
 Passionate about leveraging data science to tackle and resolve complex business challenges.
+Adept at collaborating with cross-functional teams to drive strategic initiatives and support data-informed business decisions.
 Eager to bring innovative and analytical approaches to leadership roles, consistently delivering impactful results.
 ---

 ## Professional Experience